Bills and Sabres fans must be vaccinated to attend games at Highmark Stadium and Key Bank Center

 "We believe this is the best and only way to ensure a truly safe atmosphere where Covid cannot be passed, where people will be put at risk," he said.

-"We are looking to provide the safest opportunity for our fans," he said.
+"We are looking to provide the safest environment for our fans that we possibly can," he said.
+"We're thankful for this collaboration and feel this is the right thing moving forward."

 Once the full vaccination policy is put in place by Oct.
-31, masks for those 12 and older will be optional, not required.
+31, masks for those 12 and older will no longer be required, though fans are still encouraged to bring and wear them.

-Proof of vaccination must be in the form of a physical vaccination card, Excelsior pass, Clear digital vaccination card or, for those attending out of state, proof of vaccination from that applicable state.
-Department of Health officials will conduct spot checks of physical vaccination cards and verifying them against the state database.
+Proof of vaccination must be in the form of a physical vaccination card, Excelsior pass, Clear digital vaccination card or, for those attending out of state, goverment-issued digital proof of vaccination.
+To guard against vaccination card forgeries, Erie County Health Department officials will conduct spot checks of physical vaccination cards and verify them against the state database.
 Anyone who is found to have produced a fake card could be charged with a felony, Poloncarz said.

+The new stadium vaccine mandate could be subject to change, he added, stating that if new Covid cases fall dramatically, they may revisit the requirement.

+"Unfortunately, our hospitalizations have been growing," Poloncarz said.
+"We've had increased deaths."

 This is a developing story.
 Please check back for updates.